rozbb/draft-waict-transparency/waict-signalling.md

 * `preload` an `sf-boolean`.
 * `mode` an `sf-token` containing either `audit` or `enforce`.

 Any other keys MUST be ignored.
 If one or more of these keys is missing or invalid, the entire header MUST be ignored.
-Servers MAY set additional keys prefixed `GREASE` which clients MUST ignore.
+Servers MAY set additional keys prefixed `GREASE-` which clients MUST ignore.

 ## Semantics